- Who to contact to report an incident at the Institution: Director of Operations.

 Metal containers and/or safety cans equipped with flame arresters and spring actuated caps should be used for the storage and handling of all flammable liquids with a flashpoint of less than 100 degree F.

-If (in the judgment of the President or administrator in charge) the treat of impending danger warrants it, the following actions may be taken:
+If (in the judgment of the President or administrator in charge) the threat of impending danger warrants it, the following actions may be taken: